roinaveiro/aml_bayes/README.md

 ## Protecting during training

-The `training` folder contains the code corresponding to the ML robustification approach during training
+The `training` folder contains the code corresponding to the ML robustification approach during training.
+The main dependency is the PyTorch library to define and train the different neural architectures.
+The main scripts are the following:

+* `models.py`: defines several network architectures in Pytorch, ready to be used with the experiments.
+Those are a Multi-Layered Perceptron (MLP), a simple Convolutional Network, and a ResNet.

+* `optimizers.py`: implements the optimizers and attack routines (fast gradient sign method, with aditional multiple steps, PGD).

+* `utils_train.py`: defines the dataloaders, several functions to train with the different robustification approaches, and evaluation functions.

+* `adversarial_examples_AT.ipynb`: the notebook used to run the experiments and plot the graphs from the paper.